What Sets Us Apart

 - Our history of positive patient surgical outcomes far surpasses the national average.

 - We’ve been recognized as a Designated Center of Excellence by the nation’s top insurance carriers.

 - Our Heart Center is consistently in the top 2 in quality metrics in pediatrics when it comes to patient satisfaction, hand hygiene, central line infection and urinary catheter infection.

-- Intersocietal Accreditation Commission recognized Pediatric Echocardiography Laboratory
+- The Intersocietal Accreditation Commission recognized our Pediatric Echocardiography Laboratory.

 As one of the nation’s leading academic programs, University Health in partnership with UT Health San Antonio is helping to develop new and better treatment options for pediatric and congenital heart disease.

 Patients have the advantage of accessing one of the clinical trials occurring at our Heart Center.
 Congenital heart defect clinical trials are not right for every patient, and it’s important for families to understand their options and ask questions.
 Before you are asked to make any decisions, we will take the time to answer any questions and discuss all risks and benefits of the participation.